Anthony Rizzo Player Props: Yankees vs. Red Sox

-The New York Yankees, including Anthony Rizzo (.132 slugging percentage in past 10 games, including no homers), take on starter Tanner Houck and the Boston Red Sox at Yankee Stadium, Saturday at 7:35 PM ET.
+Anthony Rizzo -- .132 average over his past 10 games -- will be in action for the New York Yankees against the Boston Red Sox, with Brayan Bello on the hill, on June 11 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Red Sox.
+In his previous game he had a hitless showing (0-for-4) against the Red Sox.

 Anthony Rizzo Game Info & Props vs. the Red Sox